Everett report: Report

-The report concluded that the Iroquois had a legal right to 6,000,000 acres of land in New York as a result of treaties signed in the late 18th century, specifically the 1784 Treaty of Fort Stanwix.
+The report concluded that the Haudenosaunee had a legal right to 6,000,000 acres of land in New York as a result of treaties signed in the late 18th century, specifically the 1784 Treaty of Fort Stanwix.
 Only Everett signed it, the assembly rejected the report, and it was not widely printed or distributed.
 The United States Federal Government took no action and "misfiled" the copy it held.

 Legacy

-Some Iroquois, including Minnie Kellogg, increased their activism for land rights after the report.
+Some Haudenosaunee, including Minnie Kellogg, increased their activism for land rights after the report.
 However, the report itself was "buried" by the legislature and was only released through the efforts of Stillman, who had kept a copy, in 1971.

 Clinton Rickard, a chief of the Tuscarora people, wrote in his autobiography that he "closely" followed Everett's work, was present at Everett's February preview, and that he considered it both "highly favorable to the Six Nations" and a "great wrong" that the legislature rejected it for being "too favorable to Indian claims".

 In 1927 a class action lawsuit was filed by a Mohawk named James Deere against the Saint Lawrence Power Company and several others that occupied a 1 sqmi portion of land.
 The case was dismissed.

 In 1988 Hauptman wrote that Natives in New York cite the report and its subsequent suppression as evidence that New York State worked against justice for native peoples.
 He continued to write that, with the exception of the Everett Report, Native claims would not be taken seriously until 1974 by New York politicians.